sorinboia/nginx-experience-aws/guide/6controller.md

 Password: Admin2020
 ```

-4. The next step is getting the API key to connect the microgateway so it is managed by the controller.
+4. Get the API key of the Nginx controller to connect the microgateway so it is managed by the controller.
 Once you login - the first thing you will see is the API key, save it for later.

 ![](images/controller_apikey.JPG)

-5. Now let's deploy the microgateway with the following configuration.
+5. Deploy the microgateway with the following configuration.

 :warning: Please note: you need to replace the IP address of the controller and the API key value you saved in the previous step.
 Create a new file `microgw.yaml`: